 Obviously, I was dead wrong.
 There is no such thing as a perfect movie, but Gurinder Chadha’s film comes damn close.
 With mass critical acclaim, the film grossed $76 million dollars on a $6 million budget.
-Seventeen years after its U.S. release, it’s still astoundingly relevant, and never more so than now, in the aftermath of the 2019 FIFA Women’s World Cup.
+Seventeen years after its initial release in the UK, it’s still astoundingly relevant, and never more so than now, in the midst of the 2019 FIFA Women’s World Cup.

 Parminder Nagra (Birdbox, Five Feet Apart) plays 18-year-old Jasminder “Jess” Bhamra, the daughter of Punjabi Sikh immigrants living with her family in the London suburb of Hounslow.
-But while sister Pinky (Archie Panjabi) is busy planning her wedding and following the expectations of their community, Jess dreams of playing soccer, like her idol, David Beckham.
-(The title of the movie, I am told, refers to Beckham’s ability to kick the ball in a creative and difficult manner, but again, sports confound me!)
+But while sister Pinky (Archie Panjabi) is busy planning her wedding and following the expectations of their community, Jess dreams of playing football, like her idol, David Beckham (the title of the movie, I am told, refers to Beckham’s ability to kick the ball in a creative and difficult manner, but again, sports confound me).
 She faces obstacles at every turn: Her family, on the one hand, who don’t understand Jess’ devotion to what they conceive of as a frivolous, childish pastime, but also a misogynistic system that keeps women players on the sidelines.

 There’s so much to love about this movie.
-First off, the casting: a fresh-faced 17-year-old Knightley, truly magnetic in every single second of this film; a deliciously vapid pre-The Good Wife Panjabi, who almost murders her bridesmaid for buying the blue contacts she was planning on wearing to her engagement party; a devastatingly handsome Rhys-Meyers making hearts swoon with his lilting Irish brogue!
+First off, the casting: a fresh-faced 17-year-old Knightley, truly magnetic in every single second of this film; a deliciously vapid pre-The Good Wife Panjabi, who almost murders her bridesmaid for buying the blue contacts she was planning on wearing to her engagement party; a very attractive Rhys-Meyers making hearts swoon with his lilting Irish brogue.

 Despite being specific in its portrayal of a Hounslow-based Punjabi Sikh community, the issues covered in Bend It Like Beckham feel universal.
 As the daughter of Morrocan Jewish immigrants to Canada who had to spend every other Saturday afternoon drinking copious amounts of mint tea at my great-grandmother’s house, and missed many birthday parties in the process, I related to the pressures faced by Jess as she tried to navigate customs and traditions brought over from the motherland, while feeling the pull of assimilation from her new friends.

-Plus, for those of us that know nothing about soccer, there’s a very helpful scene of Jules’ dad (Frank Harper) explaining strategy to her frilly mom (Juliet Stevenson) with the help of sea salt and mustard.
+Plus, for those of us that know nothing about football, there’s a very helpful scene of Jules’ dad (Frank Harper) explaining the offside rule to her frilly mum (Juliet Stevenson) with the help of strategically placed table condiments.

 One of the most interesting details in Bend It Like Beckham is the set design choices in Jess and Jules’ rooms.
 While the former’s walls are plastered with posters of David Beckham and other star male players, the latter has posters of women players from all over the world.
 Allowed to let her ambitions flourish, Jules has been able to dream bigger and imagine herself playing on a world stage.
-Jess, on the other hand, has had to fight just to play soccer in her yard, let alone America.
+Jess, on the other hand, has had to fight just to play football in her garden, let alone compete on international pitches.
 She admired men almost by default, because she didn’t see herself represented.
 And sports fan or not, that’s a message we can all relate to.